phborba/qgis-mac-packager/docs/README.md

-# Package Details
+# Downloads

 Package contains standalone QGIS installation, with bundled Python, Qt, GDAL and other dependencies.

 Please report any issues on [GitHub issue tracker](https://github.com/lutraconsulting/qgis-mac-packager/issues)

+- <a href="https://www.dropbox.com/sh/qcr9a6ry25n4x91/AABQ78LJIlKTCTMRj8H0L3u4a?dl=0"><strong>Latest Release 3.4.1</strong></a>
+- <a href="https://www.dropbox.com/sh/cc3615b1zd7ruwz/AACfBDg0GVfdgAt-FGMZiuaba?dl=0"><strong>Nightly Builds (master)</strong></a>

+Notes:

+- The LTR package will be added in February 2019
+- Minimum supported MacOS version for PR 3.4.1 builds is 10.14.
+Support for earliear versions will be ed in 3.4.2
-Minimum supported MacOS version is 10.14
+- Minimum supported MacOS version for nightly builds is 10.11

+# Highlights

+- Supports Dark Mode (Mojave 10.14+)
+- Single installer, all dependencies bundled in the package
+- Nightly builds
+- Relocatable package, can be moved to different locatation after installation
+- Transparent server setup, all scripts/docs can be found [here](https://github.com/lutraconsulting/qgis-mac-packager)

+# Package Details

-Package was build with XCode 10.1 (10B61) and following Homebrew's packages
+Package was built with XCode 10.1 (10B61) and following Homebrew's packages

 - autoconf 2.69
 - automake 1.16.1_1